PierreBatikh/PierreBatikh/README.md

 # 👋 Hello, I'm Pierre

 Welcome to my GitHub!
-I'm a first-year Computer Science student with a growing passion for software development.
+I'm a second-year Computer Science student with a growing passion for software development.
 I love bringing ideas to life—whether it's a small script, a web app, or a quirky side project that solves a real problem (or just makes someone smile).
 I also happen to enjoy chess—especially the **London System**—so you'll find a few strategic metaphors sprinkled throughout this profile.
 I like my code the way I like my openings: **well-structured, flexible, and quietly aggressive**.